pytonik/pytonik/README.md

 ## How to setup

 if you are running a local machine you will need to install either, wamp, xampp, lamp or mamp.
-Enable CGI at httpd.conf file:
+Enable python at httpd.conf file.
+Deploy and start building application with pytonik using the command below:

 ## How to install